 The proper nourishment in the postpartum period is so important- from positive affirmations to eating a healthy diet.
 As your body heals in this postpartum period, fueling your body with the best nutrients is essential.

 Milk production requires an extra 250-500 calories per day in breastfeeding mothers.
 If you are nursing exclusively, before your baby is six months old, you are likely to use about 500 extra calories to make milk for your baby.
 If you are partially breastfeeding, you may only need an extra 250 calories to account for milk production.
-I talk about this in more depth in my Breastfeeding Nutrition Video Mini-Series.
+I talk about this in more depth in my Ultimate Breastfeeding Class.

 The good news is, as a breastfeeding mother, no matter what your diet consists of, breastmilk is still the best option for your baby.
 Breastmilk is full of vitamins and minerals your baby needs for optimal growth!
 So, if you feel like eating a few cookies here and there, don’t feel bad mama.